 - the basic tax content of the real property at the time of the sale, or the deemed sale (see the instructions below); and - the GST/HST payable on your sale or deemed sale of the real property, or the GST/HST that would have been payable on the sale had the property not been part of the supply of a business where no tax was payable because you and the purchaser made a joint election.
-For more information, see Form GST44, Election Concerning the Acquisition of a Business or Part of a Business.
+For more information, see Form GST44, Election Concerning the Acquisition of a Business or Part of a Business, or call 1-800-959-5525.

-As you are not a registrant, you will generally calculate the basic tax content of your property by totalling the amount of the GST/HST payable by you on your last acquisition of the property and for any improvements made to the property since it was last acquired.
+As you are not a registrant, you will generally calculate the basic tax content of your property by totalling the amount of the GST/HST that you paid for the last acquisition of the property and for any improvements made to the property since it was last acquired.
 Next, deduct any amounts that you were entitled to recover by rebate, refund, remission or otherwise.
 Then, take depreciation in the value of the property into account by multiplying the difference calculated previously by a depreciation factor.